andrei-akopian/ScreamLogbook/src/markdown/to_presentation.md

 ```

 List of presentation tips:
-- easy (and fast) to setup and reset
+- make it easy to setup and reset
 - avoid overusing words
 - people can look either you or the slides at a time
 - big font